The Good and the Bad of Swift Programming Language

 Objective-C over Swift?
 Comparing use cases

-A big part of making a choice between programming languages is your team’s experience and programming preferences.
-If you have developers skilled at Objective-C, having them all migrate to Swift may not be an option.
-Let’s unpack in which cases you might want to stick with Objective-C over Swift.
+A big part of making a choice between programming languages is your team’s experience and preferences.
+If your developers are skilled at Objective-C, having them all migrate to Swift may not be an option.
+Besides, even though Swift boasts regular updates and compatibility with modern tools, Objective-C accumulated a significant code base, third-party frameworks, libraries, and tools throughout its existence, as well as a vast number of apps built with it.
+So, let’s unpack in which cases you might want to stick with Objective-C over Swift.

 Old OS versions support

 Being a new language, Swift supports only iOS 7 and macOS 10.9 or higher.
-If you have a reason to build apps that should run on older versions, you don’t have other choice rather than using Objective-C.
+If you have a reason to build or maintain apps that should run on older versions, you don’t have any other choice rather than using Objective-C.